Home

 Visited: We spent July 6, 7, and 8 of 2002 in Bequia.

 Although Bequia is part of St. Vincent, it's history is dissimilar in that there was no agricultural base leading to the importation of slave labor.
-In fact the early ans were seafaring whalers from America, farmers from Scotland, and freebooters from France.
+In fact the early inhabitants were seafaring whalers from America, farmers from Scotland, and freebooters from France.
 Add Africans to this mix and you've got today's Bequian.
 The traditions of fishing, whaling and wooden boat building persist to this day.
 Well, along with a good portion of yacht-oriented tourism.

 (Sue) Admiralty Bay has long been a hang-out of cruisers, some arriving and not ever leaving.
 Some have set up businesses ashore like restaurants, dive shops, and boutiques.
 In the 1980's Jon and I never got into the "scene" in Bequia, though it's a lovely island for a stop.
 This time, as we met cruising friends here with kids, we spent a few days and could have spent longer.
 The water in the bay was clear and clean and the shore line is a delight to explore.